adrianwedd/adrianwedd.github.io/README.md

 npm run format
 ```

 See `docs/scripts` for details on each automation script.
+For troubleshooting CI failures, consult [docs/DEBUGGING.md](docs/DEBUGGING.md).

 ## License